 April: Pink Moon

-April 2021's Pink Moon, named after phlox, the pink flowers that bloom in spring, is also a Super Moon.
+April's Pink Moon is named after phlox, the pink flowers that bloom in spring.
 Other names for this Full Moon are Sprouting Grass Moon, Fish Moon, Hare Moon, Egg Moon, and Paschal Moon.

 For millennia, people across Europe, as well as Native American tribes, named the months after features they associated with the Northern Hemisphere seasons, and many of these names are very similar or identical.